design-automation/mobius-parametric-modeller/src/assets/typedoc-json/docMD/02_make.md

 ## Position
 * **Description:** Adds one or more new position to the model.
 * **Parameters:**
-  * *coords:* A list of three numbers, or nested lists of three numbers.
+  * *coords:* A list of three numbers, or a list of lists of three numbers.
 * **Returns:** A new position, or nested list of new positions.
 * **Examples:**
   * position1 = make.Position([1,2,3])